Fireclay Tile: History

 After working at Stonelight Tile, Inc in San Jose, Paul Burns Jeff Alvord, Martin Zepeda, and Albert Batista created Fireclay Tile in San Jose in 1986.
 The following year Fireclay developed its own product line, called Colonia, which consisted of 4x4 and 6x6 tiles and corresponding trim pieces.
 In 1988 Fireclay began to manufacture their own lead-free glazes.

 Using locally ubiquitous materials, Fireclay partnered with their Aromas factory neighbor, Granite Rock in 1997.
 Difficult to repurpose excess granite dust then became a key ingredient in the recycled clay body, which was launched in 1998.
 Twelve years later in 2010, the introduction of Project Porcelain marked another key initiative in Fireclay's recycle waste into useful materials.
 Their latest innovation, the Cathode Ray Tube tile, was introduced in 2013, and released to the market in 2014.
 The project of converting CRT to tile expanded an already impressive recycling repertoire by inventing a way to utilize copious amounts of electronic refuse.

 Environmental activism

 A strong focus on keeping products and business within the US, close to the source of the materials, and crafted in an environmentally conscious, recycle-heavy manner helps Fireclay Tiles achieve LEED recognition.
 All Fireclay Tile products contribute LEED points to any project.
 Additionally, Fireclay has inaugurated a new use for sawdust, using local sawdust refuse from a furniture factory as cushioning for tile.
 Although traveling long distances across the country (including HI and AK), sawdust has proved itself as an efficient and green alternative to non-recyclable packing peanuts.
-Fireclay ships (free to customer) with 100% recycled cardboard and reused crates, and to offset the inevitable carbon emissions from shipping, Fireclay Tile maintains an active partnership with Carbonfund.org.
+Fireclay ships (free to customer) with 100% recycled cardboard and reused crates, and to offset the inevitable carbon emissions from shipping, Fireclay Tile maintains an active partnership with Climate Neutral.